Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-ssl-to-our-azure-node-app.md

 ## Adding the SSL to our Azure App Service

-Now that we have our SSL, we can go ahead and add it to our Azure App Service.
+Now that we have our SSL, we can add it to our Azure App Service.

 Go to your App Service in Azure and click the "Custom Domains" option.

 ![Azure Custom domain section](https://cdn.hashnode.com/res/hashnode/image/upload/v1600931131521/eF5xCOzLX.png)

-If you do not already have a custom domain, view this article on [adding an Azure custom domain]((https://daily-dev-tips.com/posts/adding-a-custom-domain-to-azure-app-service/)).
+If you do not already have a custom domain, view this article on [adding an Azure custom domain](<(https://daily-dev-tips.com/posts/adding-a-custom-domain-to-azure-app-service/)>).

 We can then click on the "Add Binding" option.
 A side-draw will open up.

 ![Azure SSL Binding](https://cdn.hashnode.com/res/hashnode/image/upload/v1600931211553/XPm9vNSE1.png)

 As you can see, in the above screenshot, it's asking for a `PFX Certificate`.
 We did not receive that from ZeroSSL, so we need to convert our existing certificate.

 Visit [SSL Shopper Converted](https://www.sslshopper.com/ssl-converter.html) and upload the received documents.